Javascript is not enabled.

 How to Keep Your Social Security Number Secure, Especially Online

-spinner image a social security card with a lock on a computer to illustrate cyber crimes
+spinner image a social security card under glass

-Scammers would love to get their paws on your Social Security number, which they can combine with other personal details they've obtained about you to open credit accounts, collect unemployment insurance, circumvent your benefits, commit crimes and unleash a whole lot of misery in your name.
+Scammers would love to get their hands on your Social Security number (SSN), which they can combine with other personal details they’ve obtained about you to open credit accounts, collect unemployment insurance, circumvent your benefits, commit crimes and unleash a whole lot of misery in your name.

-That's why the Social Security Administration and privacy and security experts issue stern warnings about keeping not only Social Security numbers under wraps except when necessary, but also the W-2s, 1099s and other documents they may appear on.
-Similar precautions apply to your driver's license, insurance and medical IDs, and other information that in the wrong hands can bleed your finances and wreak havoc.
+But worries about identity theft are why the Social Security Administration and privacy and security experts issue stern warnings about keeping not only Social Security numbers under wraps except when necessary but also the W-2s, 1099s and other documents they may appear on.
+Similar precautions apply to your driver’s license, insurance and medical IDs, and other information that in the wrong hands can bleed your finances and wreak havoc.

 Some people and organizations have a valid reason to receive such documents, including a new employer, your accountant, a bank, a landlord or a school.
 Even then, though, proceed with caution.
 Resist surrendering the information to practically everyone else, no matter how innocent their request seems.